20 Everyday Health Tips For Women

 Sitting anywhere in complete and total quite for 10 minutes each day can greatly improve your health.
-Meditation and silence protects you from beauty burglars such as stress.
+Meditation and silence protect you from beauty burglars such as stress.
 It promotes calm, peace, focus, and total wellness of mind, body, and spirit.
 Try it!

 Daily Happiness Test

-Check in with yourself every day as to how much happiness and joy you experienced during your day.
+Check-in with yourself every day as to how much happiness and joy you experienced during your day.
 If you must, keep a list of the little things that make you happy and follow it on all your days.

-Smiling and giggling will definitely lift your mood, helping you to better manage stress that can lead to heart disease, insomnia, high blood pressure, and a reduced quality of life.
+Smiling and giggling will lift your mood, helping you to better manage the stress that can lead to heart disease, insomnia, high blood pressure, and reduced quality of life.
 Happiness is uplifting and refreshing, it makes you better able to handle all that life throws at you and greatly improves your overall wellness and quality of life.

 High levels of the stress hormone cortisol can lead to higher risks of autoimmune diseases, sluggish metabolism, spikes in blood sugars, junk food cravings, and declines in DHEA levels, the hormone that regulates sex and other preventable conditions.